 In the Settings window, configure appropriate settings for your ShapeArrays.
 The settings must match the physical state of the ShapeArray or the conversion will be incorrect!
 Detailed information on all these choices can be found in the Selecting Settings section of the SAACR_raw2data manual.

-- Adjustments - Allows you to set the data adjustments that were enabled in SAAView.
-This will apply the enabled adjustments to the raw data.
+- Adjustments - Allows you to apply software adjustments to be applied to the ShapeArray data.
+Clicking the On/Off button allows specific adjustments to be selected.
 Please refer to the ADJUSTMENTS Tab section of the SAAView manual for more information.

 Figure 4: Configure settings for converting the data